NVIDIAGameWorks/toolkit-remix/docs/remix-overview.md

 Games are 'compatible' if the majority of their draw calls can be intercepted by Remix.
 That doesn't mean there won't currently be crashes or other bugs that prevent a specific game from launching.
 If the game crashes, but the content is compatible, then fixing the crash means the game can be remastered.
 If the game's content isn't compatible, then fixing the crash won't really achieve anything.

-This also doesn't mean that everything in the game will be Remix compatible - often specific effects will either need to be replaced using the existing replacements flow, or will need some kind of custom support added to the runtime (like terrain).
+This also doesn't mean that everything in the game will be Remix compatible - often specific effects will either need to be replaced using the existing replacements flow, or will need some kind of custom support added to the runtime.

 ## [Fixed Function Pipelines](#fixed-function-pipelines)

 Remix functions by intercepting the data the game sends to the GPU, recreating the game's scene based on that data, and then path tracing that recreated scene.
 With a fixed function graphics pipeline, the game is just sending textures and meshes to the GPU, using standardized data formats.
 It's reasonable (though not easy) to recreate a scene from this standardized data.

-With a shader graphics pipeline, the game can send the data in any format, and the color of a given surface isn't determined until it is actually drawn on the screen.
-This makes it very difficult to recreate the scene - and there are a lot of other problems that occur as well.
+Part of why RTX Remix targets DX8 and 9 titles with fixed function pipelines is because  later games utilize shader graphics pipelines, where the game can send the data in any format, and the color of a given surface isn't determined until it is actually drawn on the screen.
+This makes it very difficult for RTX Remix to recreate the scene - which, amongst other problems, causes the game to be incompatible.

 The transition from 100% fixed function to 100% shader was gradual - most early DirectX 9.0 games only used shaders for particularly tricky cases, while later DirectX 9.0 games (like most made with 9.0c) may not use the fixed function pipeline at all.
 Applying Remix to a game using a mix of techniques will likely result in the fixed function objects showing up, and the shader dependent objects either looking wrong, or not showing up at all.